Twice the Signal. Half the Noise. Every PR.

 THE PANTHEON

 Each is tuned for one class of failure.
-A single model hopes; the pantheon divides the surface area and Harmonia resolves the overlap.
+A single model hopes; the pantheon divides the surface area and a synthesizer resolves the overlap.

 logic